sankeer28/DiscordBot-v2/README.md

 # DiscordBot-v2
-Discord bot made using Python with many features including AI chat and music playback
+Discord bot made using Python with many features including AI chat, music playback, video downloader, and more.

 ## Getting Started